 - Bashir used it occasionally on Star Trek: Deep Space Nine, one of the most notable (but far from the first or only) series 3 protest, "I'm a doctor, not a botanist" when Dax brought him a sick plant because Keiko O'Brien (the station's resident botanist) was at a conference at the time.
 He did, of course, use it in the show's anniversary episode "Trials and Tribble-ations" (a "cross-over" episode with Star Trek: The Original Series courtesy of in-universe time-travel and real-life special effects wizardry).

 Dr. Bashir: I'm a doctor, not an historian.

-- A morally repugnant example in the Star Trek: Deep Space Nine episode "Broken Link", when Garak tries to convince Worf to stand by and let him commit genocide.
+- In the Star Trek: Deep Space Nine episode "Broken Link", Garak tries to convince Worf to stand by and let him commit genocide against the Dominion.
 Worf responds with "I'm a warrior, not a murderer!"

 - It was such a trope of McCoy's that it had to be in the 2009 revival.
 "I'm a doctor, not a physicist!"
 (Well, his understanding of the physics Spock suggested seemed okay....)